nourish: vegetarian borscht

 - Lots of cracked black pepper and salt to taste (depending on if your butter is salted and your preference–you want the cabbage to be delicious on it’s own).

 - 2 tbsp. apple cider vinegar

 - 1/2 tsp dried dill

 - 1/4 cup fresh dill, chopped

 1) Put cubed potato, beets, carrots and broth in a large pot.
 Cover and cook over medium heat until tender (about 20 minutes)

 2) Meanwhile, melt the butter and add chopped onions, caraway seeds, and salt.
 Toss in the celery about halfway through.
 Once the onions are soft and translucent, remove from heat and set aside in a bowl.

 3) In the same pan, melt 2-3 tbsp. butter and add the chopped cabbage.
 Crack lots of black pepper and some salt over the cabbage.
 Stir until soft and buttery.
-At this point you may take on a whole new appreciation for cabbage.

-5) In the pot, add the bay leaf, dried dill, cider vinegar, sugar and crushed tomatoes.
+5) In the pot, add the dried dill, apple cider vinegar, sugar and crushed tomatoes.
 Cook covered for 10 minutes.
 Add the fresh dill.
 Cook for another 10 minutes on low.
 You can stew and simmer borscht for quite some time.
 It won’t get overly soggy, but do keep an eye on it.

 Season, taste, add some more lashings of fresh dill, and top with a dollop of sour cream or yogurt.
 Serve!